2e0byo/spreadsheets/docs/exercises/overtime-accounts.md

 each for the given rate, and be told how much he earned that day.
 He wants the column for his job to take overtime into account.
 Make such a spreadsheet.

+???
+Help

+    Previously your columns were manually entered.
+Now they will be calculated.
+    Be careful to use invariant referencing with `$` for the hourly rates, otherwise when you autofill the calculation will fail.